 What’s so important about DAX?

-It’s quite simple to create a new Power BI Desktop file and import some data into it.
+Because it’s so simple to create a new Power BI Desktop file and import some data into it.
 It is also relatively simple to create reports without using any DAX formulas at all.
 But, the difficulty comes when you need to analyze data and related data elements in the model (such as growth percentage across product categories rankings and statistical outcomes over different date ranges).
-As you become a more capable Business Intelligence creator, it is inevitable that you’ll need to learn and use DAX regularly.
+The more c4apable Business Intelligence creator, it is inevitable that you’ll need to learn and use DAX regularly.
 DAX formulas provide this capability and many other important capabilities as well.
 Learning how to create effective DAX formulas will help you extract the most useful information from your data.
 When you get the information you need, you can begin to solve real business problems that affect everything from your bottom line to the happiness of your clients.

 Important things to know about DAX